blargoner/blargoner.github.com/index.md

 Here are some other expository papers I wrote:

 - [Mixed up with Cayley and Hamilton][math.cayleyhamilton] (draft)
+- [Abstract Nonsense: A Glance at Category Theory][math.categories]
 - [A Note on Function Notation][math.functions]
 - [Zorn's Bowels: The Mechanics of Choice and Recursion][math.zorn]
 - [Ehrenfeucht's Game-Theoretic Characterization of First-Order Elementary Equivalence][math.ehrenfeucht]